gtk-kn/gtk-kn/samples/README.md

 [embedded-resources](gtk/embedded-resources) is an example that uses the gradle plugin to embed the `kotlin.png` file in the executable binary and display it at runtime in an `Image` widget.

+This example also shows how to set up a css provider using a styles.css file from resources.

 ### external-resources

 [external-resources](gtk/external-resources) is similar to [embedded-resources](#embedded-resources)